toddaustin07/DC_alarmserver/README.md

 # SmartThings Direct-connected Devices for Alarmserver

 This repository contains files to implement alarmserver on a Raspberry Pi with device applications using SmartThings direct-connected device API.
 A device application will be instantiated for each DSC zone, plus a device application representing the DSC Panel.
-Whereas in legacy SmartThings implementations, a separate Stay and Away panel was needed for automation linkage with SmartThings Home Monitor, here only one panel is needed.
+Whereas in alarmserver's legacy SmartThings implementations, a separate Stay and Away panel was needed for automation linkage with SmartThings Home Monitor, here only one panel is needed.

 Zones device apps can optionally display a GUI window on the Raspbery Pi desktop (one for each zone).
 Alternatively they can be run in background with logfiles.
 The panel device app, in addition to handling the panel device interface to SmartThings, will also display a full DSC panel GUI window on the Pi desktop for local monitoring and control of the alarm system.
 For those not running the Pi desktop, I can provide a non-GUI version upon request.